evandrocoan/AmxxPawn/README.md

 ___
 ## Notes

-It only works well for the [Sublime Text Notepad++ Theme](https://github.com/evandrocoan/SublimeNotepadPlusPlusTheme).
+It is recommended to use it with the [Sublime Text Notepad++ Theme](https://github.com/evandrocoan/SublimeNotepadPlusPlusTheme).